javajosh/simpatico/kata/java/spring-boot/spring.md

 ### 2.2 Defining a configuration repository

-> **Assignment**.
-Define a Git repository to host configuration data, then update the Config Server application
+> Define a Git repository to host configuration data, then update the Config Server application
 > to use the repository and to enable the centralized configuration feature.
 Finally, run the Config Server.

 You can define you own configuration repository in Git or use https://github.com/javajosh/config-repo directly.